Mage: The Ascension is a flat out amazing game.

 At the same time you can have moments of high drama where the stakes of a conflict can rocket from street brawl to reality twisting madness at the drop of a few dice.

 Most of the games I ran involved “street level” mages trying to navigate the interplay of sleepers (normal people) and willworkers (mages).
 Unlike the other World of Darkness PC types (vampires, werewolves, wraiths, and fae) Mages are still VERY mortal and look at the world through wide open human eyes.
 They don’t have a beast pushing them away from their humanity or a decidedly non-human side driving them away from their two legged cousins.
-They’re also not already dead or possessed by an alien intelligence.
+They’re also not already dead nor are they possessed by an alien intelligence.

 - Reality as you know it is a lie.
 That’s not to say that reality isn’t real, because of course it is, but rather it’s more subjective than anyone’s comfortable admitting.